 Because the Democratic and Republican parties are part of the problem, not the solution.
 Candidates from both parties rely primarily on the support of wealthy individuals and large corporations to fund their election campaigns.
 As a result, they spend most of their time in office paying back their benefactors with corporate tax breaks and subsidies while ignoring the needs of ordinary working people.

 We already do win, and we are winning more every year.
 There are currently 155 Greens holding elected office in 20 states.
-Over 400 Greens will be on ballots throughout the country this November, the most ever.
+Over 300 Greens were on ballots throughout the country this past November and more will be again next November.
 In addition, Greens “win” in other ways too by working with other organizations to promote change through non-electoral activities like community organizing, educational forums, petition drives, pickets, marches, and direct action protests.